securewitharka/nick6249/README.md

 - 👋 Hi, I’m Chintu
 - 👀 I’m interested in CyberSecurity and Ethical Hacking.
-- 🌱 I’m currently learning Bug Bounty Hunting.
+- 🌱 I’m currently learning Penetratioon Testing.
 - 💞️ I’m looking for Internships.
 - 📫 You can reach me through my LinkedIn mentioned in my profile.